 In our culture, there is far too much emphasis placed on the virtue of failure.
-Sure, failure can be valuable is you can ascertain the exact reason for failure and learn from it, but the truth is that we don’t always know why we fail and there are often many causes for failure, not all of them being recognized as part of not failing endeavor.
+Sure, failure can be valuable if you can ascertain the exact reason for failure and learn from it, but the truth is that we don’t always know why we fail and there are often many causes for failure.
+Sometimes it is impossible to determine exactly all the reasons why we failed.
 If you believe you failed because of X, but in reality, you have failed because of X, Y and Z, you will not have truly learned anything and the failure will be a tragedy.
 That’s what I believe every failure really is–a minor tragedy that should be avoided if possible.
 Furthermore, I think the biggest cause of failure is not doing the very best we can at the tasks we are charged with.
 In other words, not performing your very best at whatever job you have is the biggest cause of failure, disappointment and unhappiness.

 Of course this all seems basic, but the basics are worth repeating.
 The number one reason to do well is because it leads to happiness.
 If you do well in a sport, on a test or at work, you’ll likely be much happier than if you do poorly.
-This happiness, just like sadness or negativity is also contagious.
-Energy flows to whatever you focus on, and those around you and your employers will focus on your mental attitude and how you carry yourself.
-This is another and perhaps the most important reason to do well, it will lead to a happier workplace.
+This happiness, just like sadness or negativity, is also contagious.
+Energy flows to whatever you focus on, and those around you will emulate your mental attitude and how you carry yourself.
+This is another, and perhaps the most important, reason to do well–it will lead to a happier workplace.
 Winning (doing well) is important.
 People want to be a part of a winning team.
 The best players in the world want to be around other great players.
 Winners are attracted to success.
 Failures are attracted to more failure, because they don’t have to try as hard.
 They are off the hook from responsibility.
 Failure is the easy road and it becomes addictive.
 In fact, both success and failure is addictive, but it’s better to be addicted to success so that you are trying constantly to do well and grow.

-There is a term, “feed the beast”.
-It means, essentially, that you should focus on what you are exceptional at doing so your level of happiness and confidence is high while you work on correcting areas where you are lacking.
-Whenever you are feeling down, “feed the beast”.
+There is a term, “feed the beast.”
+It means, essentially, that you should focus on what you are exceptional at doing so your level of happiness and confidence is high, while you work on correcting areas where you are lacking.
+Whenever you are feeling down, “feed the beast.”
 Remember what you’re good at to get the confidence and vitality you need to succeed back into your life.
-A simple shift of focus; to working hard instead of taking it easy, to things that you are great at instead of what you are lousy at, to what makes you feel incredible instead of what makes you sad–will lead to incredible results.
+A simple shift of focus–to working hard instead of taking it easy, to things that you are great at instead of what you are lousy at, to what makes you feel incredible instead of what makes you sad–will lead to incredible results.
 Winning (which is doing the very best you can) is important.
 The first step to winning is action.
-Taking action by doing the very best you can at what you do will not only lead to eventual success, it will create happiness in yourself and the workplace.
-Do well, and those around you will start to do well also.
+Taking action by doing the very best you can will not only lead to eventual success, it will create happiness in yourself and the workplace.
+Do well, and those around you will also start to do well.
 Hard work is infectious, as long as it is part of the expectation and the culture of the workplace.
 So, find a place where people like to work hard and then begin to do the very best to master the job.
 Mastery leads to happiness and fulfillment.